 Rimsky-Korsakov, and Richard Strauss.
 Schoenberg

 acknowledged the composer, Denza, clearly labeling his

 string quartet version as an arrangement or

 orchestration.
-Rimsky-Korsakov and Strauss, on the
+Rimsky-Korsakov and Strauss, on the other

-domain.
 Rimsky-Korsakov entitled his version "Neapolitan Song"

 and Strauss incorporated his version into an orchestral

 composition called Aus